 Many of the menu items seen utilizing this display are standard options that can be found in the Menus section of the Layer Controls page.
 However, there are a couple of options unique to this display.

 The File menu has these unique options:

-- Export Drawing - Allows you to export your Trajectory Initial Area as a drawing file (*.xgrf).
-You can also select Load as map data can be selected as well, which will add your shape to the Field Selector.
-You can then load in this shape again in subsequent sessions using Import Drawing.
+- Export Drawing - Allows for exporting the Trajectory Initial Area as a drawing file (*.xgrf).
+Load as map data can be selected as well, which will add the shape to the Field Selector.
+This exported drawing can then be loaded again in subsequent sessions using Import Drawing.

-- Import Drawing - Allows you to import a drawing file (*.xgrf) which draws a Trajectory Initial Area.
-Once you import the drawing, you can click and trajectories will be drawn using this shape as the Trajectory Initial Area
+- Import Drawing - Allows for importing a drawing file (*.xgrf) which draws a Trajectory Initial Area.
+Once the drawing has been imported, can be clicked and trajectories the will be drawn using this shape as the Trajectory Initial Area